gao-kelly/stock-market-prediction/README.md

 - The long-term purpose of this project is to further develop the model to predict future stock behaviour using combined NLP
-- Will combine NN model with LR model
+- May change model completely to NN in future
 - Employ data visualization libraries